nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 An email attachment is sent along with an email message, commonly with Base64 encoding [6].
 There is usually a size limit for an email attachment.
 For example, Outlook and Gmail limit the size of attachments to 20MB and 25M8 respectively as of June 2021.
 This number is highly configurable and varies from individual to corporate accounts.
-Multipurpose Intemet Mail Extension (MIME) [7] is a specification that allows the attachment to be sent over the internet.
+Multipurpose Internet Mail Extension (MIME) [7] is a specification that allows the attachment to be sent over the internet.

 ### Traditional mail servers